 - Prepare the pan well – To avoid cake getting stuck to the pan, make sure all of the sides and corners are greased well.
 For this recipe, you can certainly cut and serve the cake straight from the pan.
 Or, you can line the pan with a strip of parchment paper to help lift the cake out of the pan.

 - Use buttermilk – The richness and acidity of buttermilk make the cake soft and tender.
-At least for the first time baking the Bakewell Crumb Cake, I recommend using the buttermilk.
+At least for the first time baking this cherry crumb cake, I recommend using the buttermilk.
 You can certainly experiment with just 2 percent or whole milk the second time around!

 - Bake time – Start checking if your cake is done at 30 minutes.
 I live at high altitude (same elevation as the cookbook author, Nicole!) and found that my cake was baked perfectly at 31 minutes.